UPDATED: Three Reasons the REINS Act Must Be Stopped (Again)

 Congress already approves rules when it writes laws requiring agencies to establish standards and safeguards.
 The REINS Act would require another vote on the rules that implement the laws Congress has already passed, making the bill redundant.

 The REINS Act would cause additional delays and give special interests another opportunity to undermine public protections.
-It didn't pass both houses of Congress the first two times, and for good reason.
-Stay tuned, as we will need your voice to help stop this damaging legislation.
+It didn't pass both houses of Congress the first three times, and for good reason.
+You can make your voice heard right now and help us stop this damaging legislation.

 Image by flickr user Frisno, used under a Creative Commons license.